wp-plugins/content-views-query-and-display-post-page/README.txt

 == Description ==

-[Content Views](http://www.wordpressquery.com/?utm_source=wordpress&utm_medium=plugin&utm_campaign=content-views "Visit Content Views website") is a WordPress plugin helps you to query and display posts, pages in different kind of **responsive** layouts (grid, scrollable list, collapsible list), in very 3 simple steps:
+[Content Views](http://www.wordpressquery.com/?utm_source=wordpress&utm_medium=post&utm_campaign=content-views "Visit Content Views website") is a WordPress plugin helps you to query and display posts, pages in different kind of **responsive** layouts (grid, scrollable list, collapsible list), in very 3 simple steps:

 * Step 1 : Select criteria to query posts, pages
 * Step 2 : Select layout which you want to display your queried entries
 * Step 3 : Paste shortcode **[pt_view id="UNIQUE_ID"]** to editor of a post, page or a Text widget where you want to show your desired content.
 If you are a developer, you can **`<?php echo do_shortcode('[pt_view id="UNIQUE_ID"]'); ?>`** in theme of your WordPress site.
 (Please check FAQ to know how to get UNIQUE_ID of View)

-= And here is your power with this plugin: =
+= Content Views features: =

 **in Step 1, you can:**

-* query & display a single post, page
-* query & display multiple posts, pages
+* query single/multiple post(s), page(s)
 * query posts, pages written by, not written by any authors
 * query posts, pages associate with, don't associate with tags, categories
 * query posts, pages in any status (publish, draft, private...)